A Dictionary of the English Language: The text

 The words "Samuel Johnson" and "English Language" were printed in red; the rest was printed in black.
-The preface and headings were set in 4.6 mm "English" type, the text—double columned—was set in 3.5 mm pica.
+The preface and headings were set in 4.6 mm "English" type, the text—double columned—was set in a typeface like Caslon.
 This first edition of the dictionary contained a 42,773-word list, to which only a few more were added in subsequent editions.
-One of Johnson's important innovations was to illustrate the meanings of his words by literary quotation, of which there are around 114,000.
+One of Johnson's important innovations was to illustrate the meanings of his words by literary quotation, of which there are around 114,000, from around 500 authors.
 The authors most frequently cited by Johnson include Shakespeare, Milton and Dryden.
 For example: